 Stock photography is abundant online.
 The problem is finding images that aren’t too expensive.
 Sites like Getty Images change

-By Claire Harbour• Analysis
+By Claire Harbour• Tools

 When getting into affiliate marketing you’ll notice there are two camps, whitehat and blackhat.
 As a newbie, you may be wondering which is best to pursue, and what the key differences are.
 In this article, we’ll be looking at the pros and cons of whitehat vs blackhat.